webRunes/Testbed-GatewayServer/README.md

 AppSetting of GatewayServer:

-AppSetting of GatewayServer could be found in AppSetting.json, For Example AppSettings for AWS looks alike this:
+AppSetting of GatewayServer could be found in AppSetting.json to be configured, For Example AppSettings for AWS looks alike this:

   "AWS": {
     "S3": {